Skip to main content

 Fraud Protection Best Practices: When to use a Credit Card vs. a Debit Card

 Key Fraud-Related Differences Between Credit Cards and Debit Cards A credit card allows you to borrow money from a lender up to a set limit, with the expectation of paying it back later, often with interest if not paid in full.
 A debit card, on the other hand, directly withdraws funds from your bank account when you make a purchase, limiting spending to the amount in your account.
 Balancing credit and debit card use can enhance both security and financial stability.
 If someone steals your credit card information, they are effectively stealing the credit card issuer’s money, not directly accessing your bank account.
 This separation provides a crucial security buffer, giving you time to dispute charges without risking essential funds like rent or grocery money.
 In contrast, debit card fraud affects your checking account immediately, which can cause financial disruptions until the issue is resolved.
+First Bank Cardholders: Did you know that First Bank credit and debit cards offer Mastercard’s zero-liability protection?
+Whether you are using your First Bank credit or debit card, you’ll only pay for purchases that you have authorized on your Mastercard® card.
+Unauthorized purchases are not your responsibility.
 Instances Where a Credit Card can Offer Increased Fraud Protection Online Purchases Credit cards are generally safer for online transactions.
 They offer robust fraud protection, and most credit card companies monitor for suspicious activity, often reimbursing fraudulent charges quickly.
 Travel and International Transactions When traveling, especially abroad, use a credit card.
 Credit cards typically offer better fraud monitoring and reduced liability if your card information is compromised.
 Big-Ticket Purchases Use a credit card for expensive items like electronics or home appliances.
 Many credit cards come with purchase protection, extended warranties, and easier dispute resolution if something goes wrong.
 Recurring Payments or Subscriptions Credit cards provide better protection if you need to dispute unauthorized subscription charges, helping avoid interruptions to your service while the issue is resolved.
 Best Practices for Card Security Monitor Transactions: Regularly check both credit and debit accounts for unauthorized activity.
 Use Secure Websites: Look for “https://” in website URLs when shopping online.
 Enable Alerts: Sign up for transaction alerts for immediate fraud detection.
 Report Issues Promptly: The sooner you report suspicious activity, the better your chances of minimizing loss.
 Responsible Credit Card Use To maximize fraud protection while maintaining financial health, use credit cards responsibly by: Paying the Balance in Full: Avoid interest charges by clearing the balance each month.
 Staying Within Limits: Use only a portion of your credit limit to maintain a healthy credit score.
 Making Timely Payments: Pay on time to avoid late fees and credit score damage.

 Featured Image